How to Handle Equipment Failure and Downtime Situations

-As a business owner/maintenance supervisor, you realize that you lose production time and revenue every minute your machine is down.
-System failures can cost you thousands of dollars.
+As a business owner/maintenance supervisor, you know you are losing production time and revenue every minute your machine is down.
+Significant system failures can cost you thousands of dollars.
 To avoid costly downtime, it is imperative to quickly get your operation up and running with the most sensible and cost-effective solution.
 What do you do when several options exist to get your system back online?
 Should you bring it back to working order by simply repairing its failed components, or will upgrading yield the most benefits in the long term?
-There are several things to consider determining the best solution: repair, refurb, retrofit, reverse engineer, or replace.

 First, let's go over your options.